CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 Example 3: full example with real sensor and the low-cost gateway: no native LoRaWAN format
 ===========================================================================================

 The end-device will use LoRaWAN packet format only to ease the encryption procedure.
-In the Arduino_LoRa_temp example, only #define WITH_AES is uncommented.
+In the Arduino_LoRa_temp example, #define WITH_AES is uncommented.
 Therefore both lora_gateway and post_processing_gw.py run in normal mode (with packet header) to process an encapsulated encrypted LoRaWAN-like packet.

 We use the following settings for our temperature sensor: